2022 Hamilton, Ontario, municipal election: Ward 5 - Red Hill

 Ward 5's incumbent councillor, Russ Powers, was appointed to the position in 2021.
 Powers stated he will not run for election in 2022.

 The first candidate to register in Ward 5 was Matt Francis, a former city worker who campaigned to keep piers in Burlington accessible to the public and supported former councillor Chad Collins.
 Francis, who previously worked for the city, indicated his campaign priorities would be the redevelopment of Eastgate Square, avoiding cost overruns on the city's LRT project, and protecting free parking in downtown Stoney Creek.

 Bob Hurst, who sought the late-term appointment to the seat after Collins' election to parliament, registered on 13 May.

 Kevin Geenen, a local political activist and journalist, registered to run on 6 July.
 Geenen, who supported Leslyn Lewis in the 2020 Conservative Party of Canada leadership election and indicated he considered seeking the Ontario Progressive Conservative Party nomination to run in the 2022 Ontario election, told the Stoney Creek News that his priorities would include increased resident consultation, a faster opening to the Centennial GO Station, and more waterfront development.

 Sebastian Aleda, the 2022 Ontario Party candidate in Burlington, registered on 8 July.

-On 27 July, local environmentalist and candidate for Ward 4 councillor in 2003, Lynda Lukasik, announced she would run for the open Ward 5 seat.
+On 27 July, local environmentalist and candidate for Ward 4 councillor in 2003, Lynda Lukasik, announced that she would run for the open Ward 5 seat.
 Lukasik earned the backing of the Hamilton and District Labour Council.